 What is delaying the fulfillment of the Divine promises?
-The reason for the delay is the period of time that is required for bringing into being the Body of Christ, the Body of the Anointed Deliverer.
+The reason for the delay is the period of time that is required for bringing the Body of Christ into being, the Body of the Anointed Deliverer.
 As the Body is attaining the fullness of unity and maturity, and also bringing its last great witness to the world, the prophetic clock will start ticking again.

-The seventieth week, as we understand it, will follow the same pattern as the seven abundant and seven lean years of the famine of Joseph’s day.
-There will be a “morning,” and then a “night” (Isaiah 21:12).
+The seventieth week, as we understand it, will follow the same pattern as the seven abundant and seven lean years of the famine of Joseph’s day (Genesis

 As soon as the testimony has been given to the Lord’s satisfaction, Antichrist will be permitted to overcome the testimony, driving it out of the cities of the earth.
 The true Christians, those who have refused to compromise with Antichrist, will flee into the wilderness.
-There they will be nourished and protected by the Lord, perhaps at the hand of “Elijahs” and “Elishas”—victorious saints who remain spiritually strong throughout the events of the last days (Daniel 11:32).
+There they will be nourished and protected by the Lord, perhaps at the hand of “Elijahs” and “Elishas” — victorious saints who remain spiritually strong throughout the events of the last days (Daniel 11:32).
+Notice the following:

-And the woman fled into the wilderness, where she hath a place prepared of God, that they [perhaps the strong saints] should feed her there a thousand two hundred and threescore days [3-1/2 years, a prophetic year being computed as 360 days].
+Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days [3½ years].
 (Revelation 12:6)

 Although the “sacrifice” and the “grain offering” have ceased (perhaps referring to the fact that the preaching of the Gospel of the Kingdom and the outpouring of the Holy Spirit come to an end in the middle of the week), yet there will be a remnant of the Christian believers who will stay true to their God, remaining spiritually pure through the intense spiritual darkness and oppression of the latter half of the week.